daniellecrobinson/Data-Rescue-PDX/README.md

  - It's fussy!
  - Mind placement of all the . } and ]
  - Check your file in [JSONLint](http://jsonlint.com/) to verify that you have no syntax errors when you're done!
+**Here is the JSON metadata for this file: TODO**

-9. Post your metadata to the issue tracker
+9. **Document** your dataset by [creating an issue in this repository](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) and using our issue template to add the JSON metadata you found or created.
+Post your metadata to the issue tracker

-- TODO walk through posting the issue
+10. **Verify** metadata from two other contributors.
+Open an issue, check the metadata by asking the following questions:
+ -Is the dataset URL correct?
+ -Is the dataset UUID correct?
+ -Are the ownership details of the datset correct?
+ **Other key details**

 ## Google-Fu